Investment

 Rationale for developing treatments for wound healing

-Chronic skin wounds are typically associated with diabetes, venous insufficiency, local pressure or ischemia.
+Chronic skin wounds are typically associated with diabetes, venous insufficiency, local pressure, or vascular disease.
 Common to these is a lack of local blood supply, which impairs the provision of the substances that are necessary to maintain full activity of the cells involved in the healing process.
 The white blood cells and macrophages do not perform their functions adequately, and the macrophages do not stimulate the healing processes as they normally would.
-By treating chronic wounds with Reponex main API, the cleansing functions of neutrophils and macrophages are restored, so that the macrophages can once again control the repair processes and accelerate healing.
+By treating chronic wounds with Reponex formulations, the cleansing functions of the macrophages should be restored, improving the removal of bacteria and dead tissue and accelerating wound healing.

-Combination with other healing-promoting agents, RNX-022: other wound-healing promoting agents can be used in combination with Reponex main API to further accelerate the healing process.
-A second Reponex API promotes the synthesis and assembly of key extracellular matrix components such as interstitial collagens during wound healing.
-A third Reponex API amplifies the effects of intrinsic cytokines and growth factors involved in wound repair, e.g. basic fibroblast growth factor, by binding them and protecting them from degradation, so their effect on the wound healing process is prolonged.
-The three components of the combined treatment are expected to act additively or synergistically through their different mechanisms of action to thus accelerate wound healing.
+Combination with other healing-promoting agents, RNX-022: Reponex is investigating the combination of immune stimulating agents with other wound-healing promoting agents to further enhance the healing process.
+These include agents that promotes the synthesis and assembly of key extracellular matrix components such as interstitial collagens during wound healing, and agents that amplifies the effects of intrinsic cytokines and growth factors involved in wound repair, e.g. basic fibroblast growth factor, by binding them and protecting them from degradation, so their effect on the wound healing process is prolonged.
+These agents are expected to exert additive and synergistic effects through different but complementary mechanisms of action, to exert an optimal effect on wound healing.

 • Prevalence of chronic leg ulcers: 47.9 million worldwide (13.9 million in EU+US)